 Here is a schedule of orientation events sponsored by the Computer Science Department.
 There are many other campus-wide orientation events that you might like to explore.
 Please visit the Graduate Student Information Center's website in September for detailed information: https://glo.stanford.edu/.

 Please do not miss this meeting!
-It is the most important orientation event for all new CS graduate students and will be held from 9:30 am to 12:00 noon, PST virtually on Wednesday, September 15, 2021.
+It is the most important orientation event for all new CS graduate students and will be held from 9:30 am to 12:00 noon, PST on Thursday, September 22, 2022.
 We will have various members of the department speak about the program requirements, enrollment, advising, computing facilities and much more.
 This meeting is mandatory for all new Masters students and is recommended for Coterm and Additional Degree students.

 MS Contact and Additional Information

 The first day of classes is September 26 and we recommend that you arrive one week prior to this date.
 Consider arriving even earlier if you will be looking for housing.
 If you are an international student and will be attending the orientation activities at the Bechtel International Center (I-Center), please check the I-Center's website at: https://bechtel.stanford.edu/ in mid-August for detailed information about their orientation.

 For Masters program information, contact Meredith Hutchin via e-mail.

 Please note that your faculty advisor will not be assigned until orientation.

 Gates Bldg., Room 262

 We look forward to seeing you at our new student orientation this Autumn!!